syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/items.md

 {% endhighlight %}
 {% endtabs %}

-### CheckBox
+### CheckBox items

-By setting the [Type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `CheckBox` you can render a CheckBox item.
-You can also customize the CheckBox item using the [RibbonCheckBoxSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonCheckBoxSettings.html) which provides options such as `LabelPosition`, `Label`, `Checked` and more.
+You can render the built-in checkBox Ribbon item by setting the [Type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `CheckBox`.
+You can also customize the checkBox item using the [RibbonCheckBoxSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonCheckBoxSettings.html), which provides options such as `labelPosition`, `label`, `checked` and more.

-#### CheckBox State
+#### Checkbox state

-The [Checked](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonCheckBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonCheckBoxSettings_Checked) property is used to handle the checked and unchecked state.
-The CheckBox will display a tick mark when it is checked.
-By default the value is `false`.
+You can use the [Checked](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonCheckBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonCheckBoxSettings_Checked) property to handle the checked or unchecked state.
+By default, the value is `false`.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}